Gardika Gigih Pradipta

 Currently working on:

-A composer, pianist and soundscape researcher from Indonesia.
-In 2023, he is staying in New York as Asian Cultural Council Fellows to study multicultural collaboration.
-Now, he is studying Filipino traditional music and its inspiration towards contemporary composer at UP Center for Ethnomusicology as DeCoSEAS Fellow.
+He is currently studying Filipino traditional music and its inspiration towards contemporary composer at UP Center for Ethnomusicology as DeCoSEAS Fellow.

 Quick Facts:

 Gardika Gigih is an Indonesian composer, pianist, and soundscape researcher.
-After studying music composition at the Indonesian Institute of Arts, Gardika’s interest in the intersection of music, society, and culture led him to pursue a Masters Degree in Cultural Anthropology.
-His works, which have been performed internationally, span numerous genres, from concerts to contemporary improvisation, film scoring, multicultural collaborations and sound ethnography.
-His debut album, Nyala (2017), released by Sorge Records, received widespread acclaim and was named a top album of the year by The Jakarta Post.
+After studying music composition at the Indonesian Institute of the Arts, Gardika’s interest in the intersection of music, society, and culture led him to pursue a Master’s degree in Cultural Anthropology.
+His work spans numerous genres, including concerts, contemporary improvisation, film scoring, multidisciplinary collaborations, and sound ethnography.

 Highest educational degree: